Dowell-Lab/Nascent-Flow/README.md

 ```

 Directory paths for sras/fastqs must be enclosed in quotes.
 Notice the name of the configuration file.
 It's generally a good idea to keep separate configuration files for samples using different reference genomes, and different organisms.
-The pipeline runs ***paired-end by default***.
+The pipeline runs ***paired-end by default***, as well as unstranded by default, which is suitable for reverse-stranded data (read 1 on opposite strand).
 The --singleEnd flag must be added for all single-end data.
 While most nascent data is single-end, Groovy configurations make paired-end processing an easier default.

 If anything went wrong, you don't need to restart the pipeline from scratch.
 Instead...